NREL/EnergyPlus/design/FY2020/Resilience Metrics Reporting.md

 The heat index (HI) is an index that combines air temperature and relative humidity (Steadman 1979), in shaded areas, to posit a human-perceived equivalent temperature, as how hot it would feel if the humidity were some other value in the shade.
 The HI measures the temperature feels like to the human body when relative humidity is combined with the air temperature.
 HI is widely used in the United States.
 The Occupational Safety and Health Administration (OSHA) uses HI as an indicator to assess heat stress [2].
 This has important considerations for the human body's comfort.
 When the body gets too hot, it begins to perspire or sweat to cool itself off.
 If the perspiration is not able to evaporate, the body cannot regulate its temperature.
 When the atmospheric moisture content (i.e. relative humidity) is high, the rate of evaporation from the body decreases.
 In other words, the human body feels warmer in humid conditions.
 The opposite is true when the relative humidity decreases because the rate of perspiration increases.

 Table 1 developed by U.S. National Oceanic and Atmospheric Administration (NOAA) is used to look up the heat index by temperature (°C) and relative humidity (%).
-The HI effects on human health are categorized at four levels: Caution, Extreme caution, Danger and Extreme danger, defined in Table 2 and color coded in Table 1.
+The HI effects on human health are categorized at five levels: Safe, Caution, Extreme caution, Danger and Extreme danger, defined in Table 2 and color coded in Table 1.

 **Table 1.
 Heat Index lookup table**